mosaic6/ComponentsBook/README.md

 ### Swift Package Manager

-The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding ComponentsBook as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Add ComponentsBook as a dependency in your `Package.swift` or through Xcode's package manager:

 ```swift
 dependencies: [